Egyptians mass to demand army retreat from power

 Khairat al-Shater, the Brotherhood's former candidate, said his ejection showed the generals who have ruled since Hosni Mubarak was ousted last year had no serious intention of quitting.
 The movement is now fielding a reserve candidate.

 "We are all here to protect the revolution and complete its demands," said Sayed Gad, 38, a pharmacist and Brotherhood member.
-He had joined a protest which attracted both Islamists and liberals to a packed Tahrir Square in central Cairo, although the two sides were not united on all their demands.
+He had joined a protest which attracted both Islamists and liberals to a packed Tahrir Square in central Cairo.

 The army says it will stick to its timetable to hand power to a new president by July 1 and has promised to oversee a fair vote.
 But some remarks from military officials suggesting the army might also seek now to have a new constitution in place before that handover - an impossibly tight deadline for many - has added to popular worries about the military's ambitions.